RdtBui/shopify-infrastructure-challenge/README.md

 - [Thoughts and Improvements](#thoughts-and-improvements)

 ## About the Project
 Hello!
 I wanted a challenge so I learned Ruby on Rails by myself in a short amount of time for this project.
 Don't worry, the code is of high quality.
 I made sure that the code is clean by keeping scalability, reusability, and best practices in mind.
 For the sake of simplicity, the project comes with 79 sample log seeds to populate the database.
 On top of that, 66 tests were written to keep a good quality control.
+The report feature was implemented with TDD.
 I even went further and Dockerized the project because Ruby on Rails is a pain to install so you don't have to go through the struggles I did.

 <p align="right">(<a href="#top">back to top</a>)</p>

 ### Built With
-The main tools used to build the project are

 * [Ruby on Rails](https://rubyonrails.org/) as the backend framework
 * [SQLite](https://www.sqlite.org/index.html) as the database
 * [Docker](https://www.docker.com/) as the containerization platform